Lemons, Lavender, & Laundry

 I constantly think of ideas while I’m out-and-about, so I carry a notebook and pen in my purse, but I decided to add a couple things to this pouch, so I am ready for anything: a couple thank you cards, envelopes, and stamps.

-Organize Your Purse with Smaller Pouches
+How to Organize Your Purse with Smaller Pouches

-Purse Organization Small Pouches
+Purse Organization with Small Pouches to hold gift cards, receipts, and coupons

 I also bought a few smaller pouches to hold gift cards, receipts, and coupons.